- Milton Brasher-Cunningham

 - You need to present a provocative analysis that looks carefully at

-the individual elements listed in the Guidelines listed below.
+the individual elements listed in the guidelines below.

-- You may decide to place some challenging question at the end of your
+- You may decide to place some challenging questions at the end of your

 - You may give a quiz, but it must be fair and thoughtful.
 Remember

 that you will have to grade it, so you will want to make the questions

 - Do not give biographical information about the author in your report